-Molinari tied for ninth at the Open Championship.
+Molinari tied for fifth at the Arnold Palmer Invitational.

 To instantly reveal our fantasy analysis of every golfer simply subscribe now.

 Francesco Molinari: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 Molinari is a top player on the European Tour, but that success has not translated to the PGA TOUR in recent years.
 Although he has made a good percentage of cuts, he's lacked the high-end finishes in the states.
 Expect more of the same this season with Molinari showing up here and there on the leaderboard, but not accomplishing much in the big picture.

 Last year was a tale of three seasons for Molinari.
 The first was impressive with a Top-15 at the Honda Tournament of Champions and a Top-3 at the WGC Cadillac Championship.
 The second was horrifying with a string of missed cuts that lasted from the Masters through the British Open.
 The final act was just OK with no missed cuts but no Top-10s, either.
 Of all the acts of his 2011 season, the middle one was the most puzzling as Molinari is too good to miss that many cuts in a row.
 Expect more consistency this season and maybe an appearance on a Sunday leaderboard at a major.

 The other Molinari brother fared about the same as his brother, Edoardo, last season, but without the top-3 finish.
 Francesco Molinari's top finish on the PGA TOUR last season was a T9 at the Players Championship.
 Much like his brother, though, Francesco had little success at the four majors.
 He'll mostly play in Europe in 2011.